patrickcping/pingone-go-sdk-v2/management/docs/EntityArrayEmbeddedAttributesInner.md

 ### NewEntityArrayEmbeddedAttributesInner

-`func NewEntityArrayEmbeddedAttributesInner(name string, required bool, value string, enabled bool, type_ string, ) *EntityArrayEmbeddedAttributesInner`
+`func NewEntityArrayEmbeddedAttributesInner(name string, required bool, value string, enabled bool, type_ EnumResourceAttributeType, ) *EntityArrayEmbeddedAttributesInner`

 NewEntityArrayEmbeddedAttributesInner instantiates a new EntityArrayEmbeddedAttributesInner object This constructor will assign default values to properties that have it defined,